 Linoleic Acid (LA)

 LA deficiency is rare because it’s found in good quantities in both plant oils and animal fats.
 Your dog can’t make LA but he can convert it to other omega-6 fats as needed.
 But this process needs enzymes, which might be lacking or slow to produce.
-So the below omega-6 fats are considered conditionally essential, which means your dog should probably get them in his diet, even though they can all be made from LA.
+So the omega-6 fats listed below are considered conditionally essential, which means your dog should probably get them in his diet, even though they can all be made from LA.

 Gamma-Linolenic Acid (GLA)